DhiaOuerghemmi/Kubernetes-Administration-Projects-/README.md

-# 🚀 GitOps-Driven Bioinformatics Cluster Provisioning
+# 🚀 GitOps-Driven Bioinformatics Cluster Provisioning & Management

 > ⚠️ **Project Status:** In Progress
 > 🚧 This project is currently under active development.
 Some features may not be fully implemented.